 Georgia Fall Foliage: Blankets Creek Mountain Bike Trails

 For the people who want to be in the colorful leaves and not just admiring them from afar, there’s Blankets Creek Mountain Bike Trails.
 Cycling enthusiasts can head up to Canton, GA and hear the leaves crunching under their bike tires as they peddle along.
 The Blankets Creek system is made up of six different trails with varying degrees of ease, including the Mosquito Flats (beginner), Dwelling Loop (Intermediate), South Loop (advanced) and Quehl Holler (downhill expert) trails.
 Cool off with a beer after leaf watching and bike peddling at Reformation Brewery, just off the main drag of downtown Woodstock and conveniently situated on the way back to the city.
-Or, if you’re hungry, grab a bite at one of Woodstock’s eateries like Century House Tavern, Freight Kitchen and Tap, or Firestone Wood Fired Pizza.Continue to 6 of 7 below.
+Or, if you’re hungry, grab a bite at one of Woodstock’s eateries like Century House Tavern, Freight Kitchen and Tap, or Firestone Wood Fired Pizza & Grill.Continue to 6 of 7 below.

 06 of 07